htilly/zenmusic/README.md

 **What is it?**

-Quick hack created during one of Schibsted Swedens hackdays by staff from E-Tech.
 It´s a #slack-bot that control Sonos (and spotify).
 Highly democratic bot :)
 Uses https://github.com/bencevans/node-sonos to controll Sonos.